-This offer is only open to persons receiving the PDS and this Supplement within Australia and New Zealand or any other jurisdiction approved by us.
+Australia and New Zealand or any other jurisdiction approved by us.
 Unless otherwise stated all references to 'dollars' or '\$' herein refer to Australian dollars.

-No offering to United States persons Without limiting the above, the offer is only open to persons who are:
+No offering to United States persons

-- a) not a 'U.S. person' for the purposes of Regulation S under the U.S. Securities Act - of 1933, and a 'Non-United States person' as defined in Section 4.7(a)(1)(iv) of the rules of the U.S. Commodity Futures Trading Commission.
+- Without limiting the above, the offer is only open to persons who are: a) not a 'U.S. person' for the purposes of Regulation S under the U.S. Securities Act of 1933, and

+U.S. Commodity Futures Trading Commission.